JEP draft: Code reflection (Incubator)

 share.
 Second, it informs javac it needs to perform additional tasks, so that

-a code model can be produced and is made accessible at run time.
+a code model can be built and is made accessible at run time.

 In total there are four syntactic locations where @Reflect can appear that